brunosimon/burno.js/README.md

 ## Registry

-Key/value registry for when you need to store variable and retrieve it anywhere without using ugly global variables.
+Key/value registry for when you need to store variable and retrieve it anywhere without using ugly global variables.<br>
 You may use it to cache variables.

 [See code](src/tools/registry.class.js)<br>